Gene7Him/CodeScope-CLI/README.md

 - ✅ CLI-based workflow (no Express server required)
 - 🧠 Git Diff Analysis: Analyze Git diffs for potential risks and recommendations using the `analyze-diff` command.
 - `explain-file` command: Generates explanations for files or directories using AI and optionally saves the results in Markdown format.
+- `Dependency Impact Analysis`: Visualize and analyze file/module dependencies using the `impact` command.
 ---

 ## 💡 Vision